Daniel-Liu-c0deb0t/triple_accel/README.md

 ## Limitations

-Due to the use of SIMD intrinsics, there are a few limitations that are important to note:

-* Only binary strings that are represented with `u8` bytes are supported.
+Due to the use of SIMD intrinsics, only binary strings that are represented with `u8` bytes are supported.
 Unicode strings are not currently supported.
-* `u8` bytes with the value of zero (null bytes) are not supported.
-This is because the vectors uses zeros as padding.

 ## Examples
 `triple_accel` provides a very simple and easy to use framework for common edit distance operations.